savvy-coders/sc-curriculum/Week8-RestApiBackend/Week8-Homework/8-Homework.md

 - Building a basic HTTP server with Node.js
 - Building a better server with Express
 - Adding middleware to the backend
-- Setting up a MongoDB database
-- Connecting MongoDB to a server
-- Building Routes for the different MongoDB CRUD operations

 <br>

 ## Goal: _Capstone work_

-- Build out your capstone backend by adding an Express server
-- Setup a MongoDB Database for your capstone
+- Implement the server folder in your capstone repo
+- Implement the basic HTTP node server with the status route (see 8.2)
+- Implement the body.Parser middleware

 <br>